aksommerville/egg2/README.md

 - - - [ ] Web input config.
 - - [ ] Web: Touch input, on-screen gamepad.
 - [ ] Audio
+- - [ ] SongEditor: Need MIDI-In to include post at modecfg, and also play at post modal.
 - - [x] Web synth: Play thru song 8, then start song 9 in demo.
 9 doesn't start.
 Will start on second try.
 Are we running out of memory? (both big songs)
 - - - ...Humm Fu does it at the end. ...increasing memory fixed it.
 - - [ ] ^ No but seriously.
 We need better insight into memory usage, and maybe some mitigations at runtime, like evicting sounds not currently in use, or forcing a terminating song off.